eaprelsky/infodynamics/book/08_testing_the_theory.md

 ## Reflection

 As you read these validation results, remember that each correlation, each p-value, each effect size represents real human minds following electrical laws.
-The 4,750 participants in our studies were not abstract data points—they were conscious electrical systems demonstrating the fundamental principles of information physics.
+The 4,750 participants in our studies were not abstract data points—they were conscious electrical systems demonstrating the fundamental principles of information dynamics.

 In our next chapter, we'll explore the mathematical formalism that underlies these empirical findings, showing how the electrical dynamics of consciousness can be expressed in precise mathematical terms.